nikolliervin/code-unc/docs/github-integration.md

 ## Overview

-UNC can be integrated with GitHub using GitHub Actions to automatically review pull requests and post comments with AI-generated feedback.
+UNC can be integrated with GitHub using GitHub Actions to automatically review pull requests and post both:
+- **Inline comments** directly on specific code lines with issues
+- **Summary comments** on the pull request with overall feedback and review results

 ## Setup

 ### 1. Add GitHub Action Workflow

-**Basic Version** (`.github/workflows/code-review.yml`):
-Use the simple workflow for basic integration with general comments.

-**Inline Comments Version** (`.github/workflows/code-review-inline-simple.yml`):
-Use this workflow for **line-by-line comments** on specific code lines:
-- Comments appear directly on the problematic lines
-- More precise feedback
-- Better developer experience
-- Works with existing JSON output format

-**Advanced Version** (`.github/workflows/code-review-advanced.yml`):
-Use the advanced workflow for production environments with:
-- Pre-flight checks for PR size
-- Smart focus area detection
-- Better error handling
-- Cost management
-- Performance optimization

-Create `.github/workflows/code-review.yml` in your repository:
+Create `.github/workflows/code-review.yaml` in your repository:

 ```yaml
 name: AI Code Review